 What does the UK GDPR say about children’s data?

 Article 8 of the UK GDPR considers conditions applicable to a child’s consent in relation to Information Society Services.
-Recital 38 of the UK GDPR states ‘children merit specific protection regarding their personal data, as they may be less aware of the risks, consequences and safeguards concerned and their rights in relation to the processing of personal data.’
+The UK GDPR also states ‘children merit specific protection regarding their personal data, as they may be less aware of the risks, consequences and safeguards concerned and their rights in relation to the processing of personal data.’
 To comply with the UK GDPR, the ICO has published several checklists to assist online services that process children’s personal data.

 Which online services are covered by ICO Children’s Code?